P-p-H-d/mlib/README.md

 * set a global error variable and return.

 NOTE: The last two cases are not properly fully supported yet.
-Throwing an exception is not fully supported yet.
+Throwing an exception is not fully supported yet (Needs M\*LIB support to clear the skipped objects).

+The user may defined its own implementation of the macro.

 ##### void M\_ASSERT\_INIT\_FAILURE(expression, object_name)